 “If a thief has the right knowledge and equipment, modern cars can be incredibly easy to steal, and stealing them is actually getting easier rather than harder.
 The very technology that was supposed to make cars more secure is actually making life easier for criminals.”

-Today, thieves don’t have to overcome a lot of obstacles in the car itself.
+Today, thieves don’t have to overcome a lot of obstacles in the car itself to steal it.
 They can simply use the programmed signal from the car’s keyless entry fob.
 But how do they get that signal?

 If the keys lack a signal-blocker shield (called an RFID blocker), thieves can use a transponder device, which you can pick up online on the cheap.
 That electronic device can capture the keyless entry code as it’s sent from the fob to the car.
 They can use that captured signal to open the car door with no alarm, start it, and drive away.
-It’s an attractive way for criminals to take advantage of modern technology and turn it against us.
+It basically tricks the car into thinking the key is nearby.
+This technique is also known as key cloning.
+No matter what you call it, it’s an attractive way for criminals to take advantage of modern technology and turn it against us.

 This technique has now combined with something called “relay theft.”
 Relay thieves work in pairs.
 The thieves use a transmitter device.
 One thief stands by the car with the transmitter.
 The other goes near the dealership to try to pick up a signal from a key that’s hanging from the lockbox.